Tuvalu: Cuisine

 The cuisine of Tuvalu is based on the staple of coconut and the many species of fish found in the ocean and lagoons of the atolls.
-Desserts made on the islands include coconut and coconut milk, rather than animal milk.
+Desserts made on the islands include coconut and coconut milk, rather than animal milk.Root crops are very common and widely used.
 The traditional foods eaten in Tuvalu are pulaka, taro, bananas, breadfruit and coconut.
 Tuvaluans also eat seafood, including coconut crab and fish from the lagoon and ocean.
+Tuna, often eaten raw, is very popular.
+Tuna curry, served over rice, is also very popular.
 Another traditional food source is seabirds (taketake or black noddy and akiaki or white tern), with pork being eaten mostly at fateles (or parties with dancing to celebrate events).
+Barbecuing various meats in very common, with the local cuisine demanding a heavy use of butter in the cooking.

 Pulaka is the main source for carbohydrates.
 Seafood provides protein.
 Bananas and breadfruit are supplemental crops.
 Coconut is used for its juice, to make other beverages (such as toddy) and to improve the taste of some dishes.
+A very common dessert is banana fitters.

 A 1560-square-metre pond was built in 1996 on Vaitupu to sustain aquaculture in Tuvalu.

-Flying fish are also caught as a source of food; and as an exciting activity, using a boat, a butterfly net and a spotlight to attract the flying fish.
+Flying fish are also caught as a source of food and as a recreational activity, using a boat, a butterfly net and a spotlight to attract the flying fish.